Best Online Graphic Design Degrees 2021

 What Can You Do With an Online Bachelor's in Graphic Design Degree?

-An online bachelor's degree in graphic design prepares graduates for several careers in art and design.
+An online bachelor's degree in graphic design prepares graduates for careers in art and design.
 In addition to working as graphic designers, graduates may work as production artists, graphic artists, and art directors.
-Many advertising agencies, marketing firms, and publishers offer graphic design jobs to candidates with a bachelor's degree, though some employers also require work experience.
+Many advertising agencies, marketing firms, and publishers offer graphic design jobs for bachelor's graduates, though some employers also require work experience.

-In addition to full-time graphic design jobs, graphic designers can pursue freelance and specialized opportunities, including starting their own business.
-After completing an online graphic design bachelor's degree, graduates may also consider advancing their education with an online master's in graphic design.
+In addition to full-time graphic design jobs, graphic designers can pursue freelance opportunities, including starting their own businesses.
+After completing an online graphic design bachelor's degree, graduates can also advance their education with an online master's in graphic design.